AlexFlipnote/Modesta/README.md

 ## Development requirements
 - [SASS](https://sass-lang.com/)

-To compile code, use `sass --watch scss:dist --style compressed`
+To compile code, use `make build` or `make dev` to watch changes while working on it.